succinctlabs/sp1/book/what-is-a-zkvm.md

 * STARKs + FRI over the Baby Bear field
 * We use performant STARK recursion that allows us to prove the execution of arbitrarily long programs
-* We have a system of performant precompiles that allow us to get performance gains
+* We have a system of performant precompiles that accelerate hash functions and cryptographic signature verification that allow us to get substantial performance gains on blockchain workloads